sugarme/libqt6zig/README.md

 - When accessing Qt objects from inside another thread, it's safest to use `Threading.Async()` (from this library) to access the Qt objects from Qt's main thread.
 The [Threading library](https://github.com/rcalixte/libqt6zig/tree/master/src/threading/libqt6zigthreading.zig) documents additional available strategies within the source code.

-Qt C++ enums are projected as Zig enum structs of `u8`, `i32`, or `i64` values with the same names.
+Qt C++ enums are projected as Zig enum structs of `i8`, `i32`, `i64`, `u8`, `u16`, `u32`, or `u64` values with the same names.
 For example, `Qt::AlignmentFlag` is projected as `enums.AlignmentFlag` within the `libqnamespace` module and exported by default as `qnamespace_enums.AlignmentFlag` though developers are free to use whatever naming convention they prefer for imports.
 The value `Qt::AlignmentFlag::AlignLeft` or the shorthand equivalent `Qt::AlignLeft` is projected by default as `qnamespace_enums.AlignmentFlag.AlignLeft` which is of the type `i32` and value `1`.
-Enums are currently defined as `i64` when expected as a parameter or returned as a type by the Zig API.
+Qt C++ [QFlags](https://doc.qt.io/qt-6/qflags.html) are projected as `i64` when expected as a parameter or returned as a type by the Zig API due to their bitmask usage and the potential to overflow.

 #### API at a glance